computationalgeography/lue/source/framework/doc/framework.md

-lue::add | Return the result of adding something to a partitioned array lue::all | Return whether a partitioned array contains only elements that evaluate to true lue::cast | Return the result of casting a partitioned array to another type lue::copy | Return the result of copying a partitioned array lue::equal_to | Return the result of comparing something with a partitioned array lue::fill | Fill a partitioned array in-place with a value
+lue::add | Return the result of adding something to a partitioned array lue::all | Return whether a partitioned array contains only elements that evaluate to true lue::cast | Return the result of casting a partitioned array to another type lue::convolve | Return the result of convolving a kernel with weights with a partitioned array lue::copy | Return the result of copying a partitioned array lue::equal_to | Return the result of comparing something with a partitioned array lue::fill | Fill a partitioned array in-place with a value